kubaofc123/Godot-EditorTools/README.md

 #### Mesh Placer mode
 - Add support and widget for bitmasking all `3D Physics` layers
 - Add area paint tool with adjustable area size
+- Support for list of items to spawn, which are chosen at random at defined ratios

 Feel free to add suggestions for new modes!